Ivo-Balbaert/The_Way_to_Jai/book/15_Looping with while and for.md

 In line (1), we break out of the for loop when i gets the value 3.
 Note that the variable i is known only inside the for loop.
 In line (2), we see the same logic written as a while loop.
 The nested loop in line (3) does a `break i`, it stops looping when i becomes 3.
 In line (4) we see how you can break out of a while-loop using the condition variable.
 So normally a `break` terminates the current innermost loop immediately, but a `break var` breaks out of the loop where `var` is the iteration or condition variable.
+So you could use it to break out outer loop of a nested loop.

 Here is a more useful example of `break condition` when testing for a QUIT signal in a game's eventloop: